zimle/notes/git.md

 ## List of git configurations in current repo

-To see all valid git configurations in the current, run
+To see all valid git configurations in the current repository, run

 ```bash
 git config --list --show-origin --show-scope